 The new class of quantum dots developed by the university is flexible and printableLianzhou Wang

-“This discovery opens up a wide range of potential applications.
-There is the possibility of using this material as a transparent film that feeds cars, planes, houses and even clothes, " says the professor Wang.
+"This discovery opens up a wide range of potential applications.
+There is the potential to use this material as a cling film that feeds cars, airplanes, homes and even clothing," says the professor Wang.

 Higher and higher

-Previous work with quantum dots managed to generate an energy efficiency of 13,4%, but the current one managed to surpass it.
+Previous work with quantum dots managed to generate 13,4% energy efficiency, but the current one managed to surpass it.